finnishtransportagency/harja/README.md

 ## Notice fields:

 ```
-date    : text(yy-mm-dd)  : optional : Notices are automatically arranged by date.
+date    : text(yyyy-mm-dd)  : optional : Notices are automatically arranged by date.
 If date field is left out notice is pushed to the end of list
 title   : text            : optional : Default title will be used if left out
 short   : text            : optional
 body    : text/html       : optional : Can be left out but that makes no sense.
 Remember to escape quotes etc if you put in html like video embed codes.